 Dr. Ron Wolfson is a founder, executive editor and contributing writer of Freedom's Feast.
 A visionary leader of American Jewry and inspirational speaker, Ron travels the world telling his entertaining and motivational stories of family, community and spiritual discovery.
 He is the Fingerhut Professor of Education at American Jewish University, a co-founder of Synagogue 3000, and author of "Relational Judaism: Using the Power of Relationships to Transform the Jewish Community," and his newest book, "The Best Boy in the United States of America: A Memoir of Blessings and Kisses."
 He lives in Los Angeles with his wife, Susie, and eats frozen yogurt just about every day.

 History of Partnerships & Collaboration

-Our recent partnerships with schools in the Baltimore County School system and the Reginald F. Lewis Museum demonstrated that Freedom’s Feast is a highly adaptable and appealing resource.
-It provides educators and institutions with fresh materials and methods for engaging families and students in civics, history and family story-telling.
+Our most recent partnerships with schools in the Baltimore County School system and the Reginald F. Lewis Museum demonstrated that Freedom’s Feast is a highly adaptable and appealing resource.
+It provides educators and institutions with fresh materials and methods for engaging families and students in civics, history, and family story-telling.